 If you own a home do you have homeowner’s insurance?

-Sure, you do because if something major happens to your house you want to be able to replace it.
-In 2014 only 5.3% of all homeowners made a claim on their policy and this includes everything from fire to theft.
+Of course, you do!
+If something major happens to your house you want to be able to replace it.
+In 2014, only 5.3% of all homeowners made a claim on their policy, including everything from fire to theft.

-Now consider this if you faced a 75% likelihood that you would face a $200,000 expense and you could purchase insurance to cover that expense, would you?
+Now, imagine this scenario: If you were confronted with a 75% likelihood of encountering a $200,000 expense, and you had the option to purchase insurance to cover it, would you?

 For most retirees, this is exactly what they face.
 The expense is long-term care.
 Recent statistics show there is a 75% probability that someone age 65 or older will face some type of long-term care event in retirement.
-The cost in Raleigh is about $82,000 and for men, the average duration of care is 2.4 years and for women 2.6 years and that does not even cover people that have Alzheimer’s disease which can last longer than 10 years.
-It is easy to see that the expense can easily exceed the $200,000.
+In Raleigh, the average cost of long-term care is approximately $82,000.
+On average, men require care for 2.4 years, while women need it for 2.6 years.
+However, these figures do not include individuals with Alzheimer’s disease, which can require care for over 10 years.
+As a result, the total expense can far surpass $200,000.

 Today people are choosing to address their long-term care needs in several ways:

-- Self-fund (most used option) – This is also known as having no plan and fails to leverage resources to their maximum potential.
+- Self-fund (most used option) – fails to leverage resources to their maximum potential.

-- Purchase traditional long-term care insurance, which is expensive and keeps rising each year.
+- Purchase traditional long-term care insurance, which is expensive and rises each year.

 - Purchase a life insurance policy that has a long-term care rider on it.